top of page

 If you are wondering what it takes to purchase a property in Malaysia, here is a basic guide to help you understand the procedure better.
 Buying a property requires almost the same procedures for both Malaysians and foreigners:

-1. Once the purchaser decides to buy a specific property, he is required to fill in a letter of undertaking (Agreement to Purchase) prepared by the real estate agent and pay the booking fee or earnest money (minimum of 3%) evidenced by a receipt of payment.
+1. Once the purchaser decides to buy a specific property, he is required to fill in a Letter of Undertaking (Agreement to Purchase) prepared by the real estate agent and pay the booking fee or earnest money (minimum of 3%) evidenced by a receipt of payment.
 If subsequently the purchaser renegades on the intention to go ahead with the purchase, this earnest money is forfeited by the vendor.
 On the other hand, if the vendor renegades on the sale then the purchaser can claim double the sum of earnest money as damages for non-performance.

 2. Finding a banker to help with housing loan application.
 There are two choices: